-Lovina is located at the corner of Cedar St. and Lincoln Ave. offers a pet-friendly patio with prime people watching.
+Find your way back into town for lunch at Lovina on the pet-friendly patio primed for people watching.
 Your furry friend will enjoy waiting for an occasional crumb to fall their way under this umbrella adorned patio.